 The two methods used to extract trona are called “room and pillar” mining and longwall mining.
 Room and pillar mining means that some trona is removed, creating a “room”, and some trona is left behind to form the “pillar” that supports the mine’s tunnels.
 Longwall mining is done with a 750-foot long machine that removes 100 percent of the ore in its path, making it more efficient than room and pillar mining.

 Genesis Alkali operates two manufacturing sites.
 The Westvaco facility was established in 1948.
-It is the largest, and one of the lowest-cost, natural soda ash production plants in the world.
+It is one of the lowest-cost, natural soda ash operations in the world.
 The second site, the Granger facility, was acquired from Texas Gulf Soda Ash in 1999.
-Within Westvaco and Granger, Genesis Alkali operates eight processing facilities:
+Within Westvaco and Granger, Genesis Alkali operates eight processing facilities, comprising the world’s largest natural soda ash mine and production site in the world:

 Constructed in 1953, the sesqui plant was the first soda ash plant at the Green River site.
 It produces multiple grades of soda ash, sodium sesquicarbonate (S-carb) crystals, and sodium sesquicarbonate slurry as feedstock for the production of sodium bicarbonate.